Random Reshuffling with Momentum: Complexity Bounds and Last-iterate Convergence: Iterate convergence

 \section{Iterate convergence}

 In this section, we provide (last-)iterate convergence guarantees for $\RRM$ when the objective function is definable in an o-minimal structure; see \cite{AttBolSva13,kur98,lojasiewicz1993,van1998tame}.

+For completeness, we briefly recall relevant terminologies.
+An o-minimal structure on the real field is a sequence of Boolean algebras of subsets of Euclidean spaces that is closed under Cartesian products and coordinate projections, contains all algebraic sets, and whose one-dimensional sets are finite unions of points and intervals.
+A set is called definable if it belongs to such a structure, and a function is called definable if its graph is definable; see, e.g., \cite{van1998tame,coste2000introduction}.

 The class of definable functions is extensive and encompasses a wide array of objective functions relevant to practical applications.
 In particular, proper closed semi-algebraic functions and functions in the log-exp structure \cite{van1998tame} are definable; cf.\ \cite{kur98,BolDanLew06,AttBolRedSou10} for more detailed discussions.
 Prominent examples include, e.g., logistic regression \cite{li2018calculus}, principal component analysis \cite{liu2019quadratic}, polynomial optimization \cite{DAcuntoKurdyka2005}, and deep neural networks \cite{davis2020stochastic}.